BetaRavener/uPyLoader/README.md

 UART file transfer requires communication scripts on the side of board, unless this option is disabled as mentioned in Configuration section.
 To upload communication scripts, use `File->Init Transfer Files`.
 These files greatly improve transfer speed and prevent communication errors.

-To download script from MicroPython board, double click it in right, remote folder column.
+To download file from MicroPython board, select it in the right, remote folder column and press `Transfer` underneath.
+The script will be transfered to a folder specified in `PC path` with the same name it had on the remote device.

-To upload your script, first open it (either from local or remote folder), optionally edit it's code or set the name in lower `Filename` box and press `Save to MCU` button.
+To upload file, select it in left, local folder column, optionally edit it's name underneath in the `MCU name` box and press `Transfer` next to it.

 To remove script, select it by single clicking it in remote folder column and press `Remove` button.